 Birth injuries are any injuries or trauma that occur to a baby during the labor and delivery process.
-These can range from mild bruising and lacerations which resolve on their own, to severe injuries that result in permanent physical disabilities like cerebral palsy and/or cognitive disabilities such as mental retardation or learning problems.
+These can range from mild bruising and lacerations which resolve on their own, to severe injuries that result in permanent physical disabilities like cerebral palsy and/or cognitive disabilities such as intellectual and developmental delays or learning problems.
 Birth injuries are often due to medical errors or negligence.

 Some injuries are evident immediately after birth.
 Typical signs and symptoms that a birth injury may have occurred, include: the baby is pale or blue in color; breathing and/or heart rate is slow or resuscitation efforts are required; the infant is sluggish or lethargic; no interest in or difficulty feeding; odd movements in the face, arms, or legs (seizures) or favoring one side of the body; low APGAR scores at one minute and/or later.

 Often, the injury is not identified for years until the child misses key developmental milestones or reaches school age and learning disabilities become apparent.

 Some of the most common types of birth injuries include:

 Hypoxic ischemic encephalopathy (HIE) or birth asphyxia.
 Hypoxic ischemic encephalopathy (birth asphyxia) occurs when there is a lack of oxygen to the baby's brain.
 While tragic, it is a preventable birth injury, resulting from doctors or other medical professionals failing to take swift and appropriate action – like performing an emergency C-section -- during obstetrical emergencies such as:

 - umbilical cord compression or prolapse (blood and oxygen to the baby is diminished or cut off)

 - uterine rupture